kepler16/kl/README.md

 The core idea behind KL is to enable identifying services with stable `.test` domains and then having a flexible means of swapping out which endpoint the domain routes traffic to.
 This is typically how we run our services in production environments, there is no reason not to do it locally too.

 One of the main benefits that we draw from this is the significant simplification of service configuration.
-Services can be configured statically (committed to code/configuration) with the domains of other services they need to communicate with regardless of where those services are running or what their ip:port conbinations are.
+Services can be configured statically (committed to code/configuration) with the domains of other services they need to communicate with regardless of where those services are running or what their ip:port combinations are.

 These domains are stable across all developers' machines and don't change when a developer needs to alter how or where they are running any particular service.